 If you cannot return to the same job following your accident and are forced to take a lower-paying job, you may be compensated for your diminished earning capacity.

 Losses that do not have a monetary value are generally referred to as non-economic damages.
 These damages may cover losses ranging from physical pain, such as chronic arthritis you developed from the fracture, to emotional pain, such as losing the ability to engage in a favorite activity because of your fracture (e.g., sports or dancing).

 For a free legal consultation with a broken bones lawyer serving New Orleans, call (504) 777-7777

-Louisiana Gives Plaintiffs a Short Amount of Time to File Their Lawsuits
+Louisiana Gives Plaintiffs a Short Time to File Their Lawsuits

 People who fail to meet the personal injury statutory deadline may have their case dismissed.
 This means any financial damage you incurred may have to be paid out of your own pocket.
-Call our law firm today to have a lawyer begin this process for you.
+It is best to seek legal help immediately after an accident.
+Important evidence can quickly vanish, and memories of what bystanders witnessed can fade.
+Our law firm can begin this process for you.
 You can focus on your recovery while we manage your case.